cedricsueur/drawinganalyses/README.md

 Other notebooks are provided to illustrate some of the concept used in this repo:
 - `examples_artists` contains a short example to explore the datasets,
-- `full_example_artists` contains all the different steps presented above, so you can play with,
+- `full_example_artists` contains all the different steps presented above, so you can play with it.
+A bit outdated however,
 - `Test_pyfeats` is an ongoing work to train and analyze the results obtained using [Pyfeats](https://github.com/giakou4/pyfeats) to extract features, train a random forest and  get features importance,
 - `analysis_explainability` is an ongoing work on trying to find interesting statics about the channels of the images.